tanabee/gas-codelab/docs/codelab.md

 ### Next Action

+You can improve this project.
+I'll show you some examples.

-- Retrieve Over 500 Gmail threads
+- Retrieve Over 500 Gmail threads (Using for statement)
+- Not overwrite but add the messages
+- Visualize the data using [Data Studio](https://datastudio.google.com)